ADHD Social Skills To Help Your Child

 • Combined: Symptoms involve inattention, hyperactivity, and impulsivity

 As with many disorders involving the brain, ADHD symptoms and social functioning can present differently for each person, particularly within the individual subtype.
-Researchers at John Hopkins Medicine said ADHD hyperactivity symptoms are nearly always displayed by age seven and often much younger.
-However, other symptoms, such as trouble focusing, may not be evident until they are old enough for school.
+Researchers at Johns Hopkins Medicine said ADHD hyperactivity symptoms are nearly always displayed by age seven and often much younger.
+However, other ADHD symptoms, such as trouble focusing, may not be evident until they are old enough for school.

 How ADHD can affect social behavior and skills